tamirse/Word-of-the-Day-Discord-Bot/README.md

-# Word of the Day discord bot, for the Estonian Language discord server
+# Word of the Day discord bot - for the Estonian Language discord server

 Send a new word in estonian every day